|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 The Physical Therapy Program: Combined BS/DPT Curriculum

-The physical therapy program at SUNY Downstate is a long-standing accredited program, which has been in existence since 1966, and graduated its first class in 1969.
-In May 2003, it was granted a 10-year full re-accreditation status by the Commission on Accreditation in Physical Therapy Education (CAPTE) to offer a post-baccalaureate entry-level physical therapy program.
+SUNY Downstate physical therapy program is a long-standing accredited program, which has been in existence since 1966, and graduated its first class in 1969.
+In April 2013, it was granted a 10-year full re-accreditation status by the Commission on Accreditation in Physical Therapy Education to offer a post-baccalaureate entry-level doctor of physical therapy program.
 In May 2006, the BS/DPT program was awarded approval by the Board of Trustees of the New York State Education Department.
 The first BS/DPT class entered the program in May 2006.

 Physical Therapy Program Mission

 The mission of the PT program is to prepare students to provide quality PT services to a culturally diverse population, emphasizing the needs of the individual within the current health care environment.
 Students are guided to become critical thinkers and decision makers committed to lifelong learning, who integrate evidence-based practice and current clinical practice guidelines within the moral and ethical standards set forth by the APTA.
 The program prepares graduates to assume the roles of PT clinician, educator, consultant, health care advocate, community leader, researcher, and administrator.

 The combined BS/DPT curriculum requires completion of 80 credits of pre-professional (prerequisite) courses and 135.5 credits of physical therapy professional courses.
 Of the 135.5 credits, 43 credits are at the undergraduate level and the remaining 92.5 credits are at the doctoral level.